Altoros/admin-ui-juju-charm/README.md

 Usage
 =====
+*WARNING!* This charm has been deployed and used with non-official version of Cloud Foundry juju charms [lp:~lomov-as/charms/trusty/cloudfoundry/trunk](https://code.launchpad.net/~lomov-as/charms/trusty/cloudfoundry/trunk).

 Obviously used in a bundle with other CF components deployed with juju charms.
 To deploy the DEA service:
 ```bash